 The test is useful even after surgical removal of such an insulinoma.
-If the C-peptide levels are high even after the surgery, it can suggest that the tumor has returned or that the tumor has metastasized.
+If the C-peptide levels are high even after the surgery, it can suggest that the tumour has returned or that the tumour has metastasized.

 Furthermore, if you are suffering from any liver disease, a severe infection, or Addison’s disease, the levels of both your C-peptide and blood glucose will be low.